-The Law Library's primary purpose is to support and enhance the research and educational endeavors of the Law School's students and faculty.
-As the only academic law library in Western Massachusetts, we welcome the community at large when legal resources are needed.
+The primary mission of the Law Library is to advance and enhance the mission of the Western New England University School of Law by supporting the integrated and collaborative research and educational endeavors of the School’s students, faculty, and staff (collectively, the primary patrons).
+The secondary mission is to assist the University, the Bar, the Community and other individuals (collectively, the secondary patrons) in finding needed legal information.
 Our first priority, however, is to our primary patrons, and our policies are designed with this priority in mind.

 Admission to the Law Library

-**Law Alumni/Attorneys who wish to use the Law Library on weekends may fill out a Library Access Form and bring it to Public Safety Monday through Friday between 8:30-4:30, in order to obtain an access card for weekend use.
+After 7 p.m. and on weekends, patrons must use their WNE University I.D. cards to gain access to the Law Library.
+Law Alumni/Attorneys who wish to use the Law Library after 7 p.m. and on weekends must fill out a Library Access Form and bring it to Public Safety Monday through Friday between 8:30 a.m.-4:30 p.m., in order to obtain an access card for weekend and evening use.
 Please use one of the following two forms depending on your status: Law Alumni Library Access Form or Guest Attorney Library Access Form.

 Only members of Western New England University, Western New England University School of Law alumni, and members of the local bench and bar have borrowing privileges; members need to be registered borrowers in the Law Library's online circulation system.
 Non-members can access materials in the Reserve Collection with a valid form of identification.